- Our landing page catered for experts rather than new users

 - We didn't understand what motivates people to begin researching their family history

-After conducting several rounds of interviews I was able to ascertain the 'jobs to be done', 'gains', and 'pains' of our two new beginner user segments.
+After conducting several rounds of interviews with real users I was able to ascertain the 'jobs to be done', 'gains', and 'pains' of our beginner users.
 I arranged these into a value proposition canvas for each of the two user segments we identified; Private Detectives (customers who wanted to unearth a single discovery) and Hobbyists (customers with a longer life-time value who tend to enjoy the research process).